infiniteyawn/tiantong_rujing/sayings_01.md

 [0134a28] (上堂云)。
 Version 1:

-Alert, quick, and at all times [!]
+Alert & quick, and at all times [!]

 In darkness, you must not let the moon follow the flow of the river.

-Experience passing trough, and in all respects [!]
+Experience experience, and in all respects [!]

 When drifting along, you must not let the rain go chasing the clounds.

 When all is said and done, regard life as insignificant

 The sage, within no-self, is inexhaustible

 (speaking a long while / speaking for eternity:)